Mobile Food Facilities

 How to Obtain a Permit

-1. A signed and completed Mobile Food Facility Permitting Application
+1. A signed and completed Mobile Food Facility Permitting Application.

 2. Tentative menu and/or types of food to be sold, stored, prepared